rspace-os/rspace-client-python/README.md

 ### Using the rspace_client library in your own code

 You'll need a running RSpace instance to send requests to.
+To use Inventory client you'll need RSpace 1.70 or later/

 The simplest way to read in the URL and API key is from environment variables, e.g.